cavoirom/nxv/modules/web/src/content/blog/2021/technologies-of-choice/index.md

 author: vinh
 preview: I prioritize performance, efficiency and security when choosing hardware, software and service...
 created: 2021-06-22T21:06:48.431+07:00
-updated: 2021-06-22T21:06:48.431+07:00
+updated: 2021-07-10T15:32:24.913+07:00
 tags: software, hardware, platform, macbook, macos, openbsd
 ---

 This blog entry is expected to be very long.
-I tried to explain in detail about my choice in every piece of technology.
+I tried to explain my opinion about every piece of technology.
 Those are what I'm using every day.

-In any technology, performance, efficiency and security are three top focus points I would like to consider.
+In any technology, **performance**, **efficiency** and **security** are three top focus points I would like to consider.
 I'm willing to give up convenience, beautiful, feature rich to achieve some of those goals.

 ## Platform